 Dark Circles Contemporary Dance

-Dark Circles Contemporary Dance (DCCD) was founded in 2010 in Seoul, South Korea.
-The company's newest branch—based in North Texas and lead by internationally award-winning choreographer and Dance Magazine “25 to Watch” breakout star of 2015, Joshua L. Peugh—has been hailed as “the area’s most exciting dance company” (Star-Telegram) and as the "Best Dance Company" of 2015 by D Magazine.
-The young company has been praised as “frequently stunning, and always fascinating” (DFW.com) and commended for innovative combinations of classical technique and modern movement styles.
-Since its inception, the company has performed nationally and internationally at Jacob's Pillow Dance Festival, in Germany, and in New York, among others.
-The company’s repertory includes works by Joshua L. Peugh, Mike Esperanza, James Gregg, Fabio Liberti and MADBOOTS.
+Dark Circles Contemporary Dance was founded in 2010 in Seoul, South Korea.
+The Company's Dallas-based branch—lead by internationally award-winning choreographer and Dance Magazine "25 to Watch" breakout star of 2015, Joshua L. Peugh—has been hailed as "the area's most exciting dance company” (Star-Telegram) and as the "Best Dance Company" by D Magazine (2015 & 2016) and Dallas Observer (2016).
+The young company has been praised as "frequently stunning, and always fascinating” (DFW.com) and commended for innovative combinations of classical technique and modern movement styles.
+Since its inception, the company has performed nationally and internationally at Jacob's Pillow Dance Festival, Theater am Aegi (Germany), Seoul Arts Center (South Korea), and at the Ailey Citigroup Theater (New York), among others.
+Repertory includes works by Joshua L. Peugh, Eoghan Dillon, Gregory Dolbashian, Mike Esperanza, James Gregg, Gabrielle Lamb, Fabio Liberti, and MADBOOTS.
 DCCD is dedicated to bringing the progressive work of international choreographers and dancers to a worldwide audience.
-Photo by Sharen Bradford
+Photo by Brian Guilliaux.

 Joshua L. Peugh